Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 an overloading of the file server.
 A protection against hotlinking and bandwidth theft can be set via htaccess.

+See the example of the digitized heritage of the library of [Mines ParisTech].

 Notes
 -----